builder-culture/edgeservices-workshops/docs/LambdaAtEdge/Generate_content_dynamically/Lab_Guide.md

 <br/>

 8.- Replace the comment with the code needed to generate the html body.
 You can use console.log to output to troubleshoot your code.
-Hidden solution:
+The complete solution is the following:

 ``` javascript
 exports.handler= (event, context, callback) => {